NukeAlchemist/blupi/README.md

 ### Notes: ###
 	- Further documentation will be provided once the project is at least nearing completion.
+	- Run rtl_test -p for a few minutes to find out your receiver's necessary error correciton in PPM.

 ### TO-DO: ###
 	- Add alert script (GPIO and potentially audio)